Chris Taylor (Grizzly Bear musician)

 Christopher Taylor (born August 29, 1981) is an American multi-instrumentalist and record producer.
 He is best known as the bass guitarist, backing vocalist and producer of the Brooklyn-based indie rock band Grizzly Bear, with whom he has recorded four studio albums.
 Taylor also records solo material under the moniker CANT, releasing his debut album, Dreams Come True, in 2011.

 Acting as Grizzly Bear's regular producer, Taylor has also produced albums for Dirty Projectors, Department of Eagles, Miles Benjamin Anthony Robinson, Twin Shadow, Kishi Bashi and The Morning Benders.

 Biography

-Born in Seattle, Washington, United States, Taylor is a 2004 graduate of New York University, and once worked in a coffee shop with TV on the Radio members Kyp Malone and David Sitek.
+Christopher Taylor was born in Seattle, Washington, and grew up in the Bothell, Washington/Mill Creek, Washington area.
+He went to Henry M. Jackson High School in Mill Creek.
+Taylor is a 2004 graduate of New York University, and once worked in a coffee shop with TV on the Radio members Kyp Malone and David Sitek.

 He joined Grizzly Bear following their first release, Horn of Plenty (2004).
 His contributions to the band's sound since then have varied, and he has become the band's producer since their second album, Yellow House (2006).
 In live performances, Taylor frequently switches between playing the bass, clarinet, flute, saxophone and sometimes the accordion.
-He also contributes vocals on most songs.
+He also contributes vocals on most songs and does some whistling too.